OrchardCMS/OrchardCore/src/docs/reference/core/Data/README.md

 ## Configuring YesSql

 OrchardCore uses the `YesSql` library to interact with the configured database provider. `YesSql` is shipped with configuration that is suitable for most use cases.
-However, you can change these settings by configuring `YesSqlOptions`. `YesSqlOptions` provides the following configurable options
+However, you can change these settings by configuring `YesSqlOptions`. `YesSqlOptions` provides the following configurable options.

 | Setting | Description |
 | --- | --- |